metrorailings/OwlBlog/content/posts/week-11-insights.md

 Minnesota's cornerbacks may not be ready to defend against the run.
 I'm sure Mike Zimmer will correct that.

 Dallas let up a touchdown in cover-two formation against Justin Jefferson running a route from the slot.
 Shameful.

+Kirk Cousins may have a perfect passer rating here, but his failure to complete passes on two successive plays gave Dallas a legitimate shot to steal this game away from Minnesota.
+Kudos to Dallas defense for finally stepping up though at a critical moment.

+Dallas showing some winning mettle to try and put this game in the win column.

+Some motion in the backfield opened up a touchdown pass from Andy Dalton to Dalton Schultz, but Dallas did a terrible job managing the clock.
+Vikings still have a timeout in their pocket.

+***

+## Chiefs @ Raiders